Dropbox Replay FAQs

 Who will have access to the video, image, or audio file in Dropbox Replay that I imported from Dropbox?

 You can manage access to your files in Dropbox Replay using the sharing settings.
 You can also restrict access to your files by turning off all links for a file.
-For Dropbox Replay Add-On customers, you can control access to all your shared links in one place with the Your links page in the Dropbox Replay Add-On.
+For Dropbox Replay Add-On customers, you can control access to all your shared links in one place with your Links page in the Dropbox Replay Add-On.

 Are there any system requirements for Dropbox Replay?